 “It is a meal I have eaten before,” I assured the ladies.
 “And it is the best pilau in town.”

 “I will go for the roast chicken and plain white rice,” said my client.
-“I don’t want anything fancy.”
+“I don’t want anything fancy for lunch.”

 “Me too,” said the business partner.